Questions and answers

 If you are working under the 2023 or 2025 Notice you:

-• must hold the endorsed registration class that authorises you to carry out PEW in a higher risk endorsed work area
+- must hold the endorsed registration class that authorises you to carry out PEW in a high-risk work area

-Note: Electrician, EST, EAS and Electrical Installer registration classes continue to work under the 2019 Notice until they first renew their licence on or after 1 September 2026.
-This means these registration classes do not need to hold an endorsed registration class for higher risk work areas or to supervise other persons yet.
+Note: Electrician, EST, EAS and Electrical Installer registration classes continue to work under the 2019 Notice until they first apply to renew their licence on or after 1 September 2026.
+This means these registration classes do not need to hold an endorsed registration class for high-risk work areas or to supervise other persons yet.

 If you need help to understand what registration classes you need to hold, please contact us.